IVSoftware/product-list-00/README.md

-Your question is about **Setting the button text of a DataGridView cell button**.
-Here's an alternative to the currently accepted answer that uses the `DataSource` property of the `DataGridView` which often makes things easier because you can work with the underlying data directly.
-In the initialization code below, the `Text` and ` UseColumnTextForButtonValue` properties of the column are used to set "Save" and "Delete" for the buttons.
+Your question is about **setting the button text of a DataGridView cell button**.
+Here's an alternative to the currently accepted answer that uses the `UseColumnTextForButtonValue` and `Text` properties of the Column to set "Save" and "Delete" for the buttons.
+This example _also_ uses the `DataSource` property of the `DataGridView` to attach a list of records where the `Record` class represents a row of data.
+This often makes things easier because you can work with the underlying data directly.
+The initialization code is shown below.

 [![minimal sample][1]][1]